decaffeinate/decaffeinate/README.md

 **Project builder status:** [![Build Status](https://travis-ci.org/decaffeinate/decaffeinate-example-builder.svg?branch=master)](https://travis-ci.org/decaffeinate/decaffeinate-example-builder)

 **Notes:**
-1. <a id='autoprefixer-note'></a>autoprefixer has fully moved to JavaScript via decaffeinate.
+1. <a id='converted-note'></a>Hubot and Autoprefixer have fully moved to JavaScript using decaffeinate.
 This build runs on the last commit before the switch to JS.
 2. <a id='coffeescript-note'></a>Some CoffeeScript tests are disabled because they are difficult to fix and test cases that do not seem to come up in real-world code.
 See